nnstreamer/nnstreamer/gst/nnstreamer/tensor_if/README.md

   * NOT_IN_RANGE_EXCLUSIVE: Check if CV <= SV1 or SV2 <= CV

 - then: Action if it is TRUE
-  * PASSTHROUGH: The element will not make changes to the buffers, buffers are pushed straight through.
+  * PASSTHROUGH: Does not let you make changes to the buffers.
+Buffers are pushed straight through.
-  * SKIP: Do not generate output frame (frame skip)
+  * SKIP: Does not let you generate the output frame (frame skip).
-  * FILL_ZERO: Fill output frame with zeros
-  * FILL_VALUES: Fill output frame with a user given value
-  * FILL_WITH_FILE: Fill output frame with a user given file (a raw data of tensor/tensors).
-If the filesize is smaller, the reset is filled with 0
-  * FILL_WITH_FILE_RPT: Fill output frame with a user given file (a raw data of tensor/tensors).
-If the filesize is smally, the file is repeatedly used
-  * REPEAT_PREVIOUS_FRAME: Resend the previous output frame.
-If this is the first, send ZERO values.
-  * TENSORPICK: Choose nth tensor (or tensors) among tensors
+  * TENSORPICK: Lets you choose the nth tensor among the input tensors.
 ```
    [ tensor 0 ]
    [ tensor 1 ]  ->   tensor if    ->    [ tensor 0 ]